 Loan sharks offer extremely high-interest rates on loans and often commit crimes to finance the loans.
 They are also known to act criminally when trying to get the money back from customers.

 “Some loan sharks have attempted to charge interest rates as high as 719,000% “

 Source: BBC News.

-If a lender is not authorised by the FCA (Financial Conduct Authority) they are committing a criminal offense.
-These organisations and people are known as Loan Sharks.
+If a lender is not authorised by the FCA (Financial Conduct Authority) they are committing a criminal offence.
+These organisations and people are known as loan sharks.
 You can find out if a lender is registered with the FCA by visiting www.fca.org.uk and checking their official register.

 How can we help?

 Credit unions can offer loan products to people that may struggle to get credit from high street banks.
 Take a look at our loan products and let’s see if we can help you.

 Please note, any savings in our Share 1 account are ‘locked’ whilst any loan is in place.

 Remember – If you feel that your debt situation is out of control, you don’t need to struggle alone – help is available and no situation is hopeless.